chlyNiklas/gocrack/README.md

 -charset string
     All characters your password could possibly contain (default "abcdefghijklmnopqrstuvwxyz") -hashType string
     The hash algorithm used to make your hash.
-You can choose between md5 & sha256 (default "md5") -workers int
+    You can choose between: md5, sha1, sha256 & sha512 (default "md5")
+-workers int
     Set the number of go routines that crack
 ```